ThibautGery/docker-logging-example/article.md

   volumes:
     - ./conf:/Fluentd/etc
 ```
-Then you can run the application and query it with your favorite browser to see
+Then we can run the application and query it with our favorite browser to see
 some lines in Elasticsearch in the Logstash index.
 Since Fluentd buffers the data
-before sending them by batch, you might have to wait a minute or two.
+before sending them by batch, we might have to wait a minute or two.

 ![Kibana result unstructured](http://i.imgur.com/cXrFzEO.png)